oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Described the relationship to session fixation attacks
 * Clarified that section 8 is talking about OAuth tokens specifically
 * Mentioned that localStorage is synchronous
+* Applied suggestions about scope of malicious JS code from Martin Thompson's review

 -22